goongoguma/Udemy/Webpack-2-The-Complete-Developer's-Guide/Memo.md

 - Among all libraries we have installed, Reactjs makes use of this NODE_ENV flag.
 Whenever React runs, it looks for a window scoped variable of 'process.env.NODE_ENV'.
 - If it finds the variable and it is equal to the string production, react is not going to do quite so many error checking procedures while it runs and renders an application.
 - This is beneficial because it assumes that maybe you don't want so much error checking and the thought there is that in your development environment, you want a lot more error checking so you can catch a lot of different errors before they get pushed to production.
-- Adding 'process.env.NODE_ENV' in the global variable in webpack.config, it makes sure that React does not take all that error checking into consideration.
+- Adding 'process.env.NODE_ENV' in the global variable in webpack.config makes sure that React does not take all that error checking into consideration.
 - In order to 'process.env.NODE_ENV' available in window, DefinePlugin is used.

 ```js